 Students can complete 8 semesters of art in four years.
-The art classes at this time can be interchanged anywhere between periods 5-8.
-The order in which Art Courses should be taken are as follows:
+The art classes at this time can are offered periods 6-8.
+Art Courses can be taken in any order, with the exception of Senior Portfolio, which may be taken after the completion of three full years of Art.

-COURSE TITLE: Art I #276 GRADE LEVEL: 9 - 12
+COURSE TITLE: Drawing I & II #276 /#277 GRADE LEVEL: 9 - 12